K1297/CropLink/README.md

 * **Weather Check**: Buyers can check weather conditions through Chainlink oracles.
 * **Purchase Produce**: Verified buyers can purchase produce securely.
 * **Treasury Fund**: Verified farmers can claim benefits from the treasury fund.

+# Architecture

+## Components

+* **Frontend**: This is the user interface where farmers and sellers interact with the Dapp.
+It can be a web-based interface accessible through a browser, and users can connect their accounts using a tool like MetaMask.
+* **Backend**: The backend consists of smart contracts written in Solidity.
+It includes the core logic of the Dapp, including functions for farmers to sell their produce, sellers to buy produce, and retrieving price, demand, and supply information from the Chainlink Oracle.
+* **Chainlink Oracle**: The Chainlink Oracle is responsible for fetching external data, such as weather information and market prices, and providing it to the smart contracts.
+It can use Chainlink Keepers, Data Feeds, or APIs to retrieve and update data.
+In this case, the oracle checks weather conditions, such as heavy rainfall, which may affect the produce.
+* **Truflation Data**: Truflation Data is an external service that provides accurate and reliable market data related to produce prices, demand, and supply.
+The Chainlink Oracle can use this service to retrieve the required information and feed it into the smart contracts.
+* **AWS Services**: AWS provides a range of cloud services that can be utilized by the Dapp.
+This includes storage for storing user data, compute for running backend processes, and networking for communication between different components.

 ## Chainlink Integration